The rules on how to keep VAT records and submit VAT returns changed on 1 April 2019

 It is also possible to input all your VAT information into an approved app yourself but then ask your accountant to check it before they submit it to HMRC.

-If, like a lot of small businesses, you file your own VAT returns, then an accountant will be able to guide you when it comes to choosing the right software.
+If, like a lot of small businesses, you file your own VAT returns, then an accountant will be able to guide you when choosing the right software.

 How will Making Tax Digital affect my business in the long term?

 If you're not VAT-registered, you're probably breathing a sigh of relief right now.
-But in time, Making Tax Digital will apply to other taxes including corporation tax and income tax.
+But in time, Making Tax Digital will apply to other taxes including corporation tax and income tax eventually.
 So you'll need to start using an accounting app eventually anyway.